dotnet/docs/docs/csharp/tour-of-csharp/index.md

 The output of the program is produced by the `WriteLine` method of the `Console` class in the `System` namespace.
 This class is provided by the standard class libraries, which, by default, are automatically referenced by the compiler.

+## Elements of the C# language

 There's a lot more to learn about C#.
 The following topics provide an overview of the elements of the C# language.
-These overviews will provide basic information about all elements of the language and give you the information necessary to dive deeper into elements of the C# language:
+These overviews provide basic information about all elements of the language and give you the information necessary to dive deeper:

 - [Program Structure](program-structure.md)
   - Learn the key organizational concepts in the C# language: ***programs***, ***namespaces***, ***types***, ***members***, and ***assemblies***.